morepath/morepath/doc/testing.rst

 =================================

 This an introductory guide to writing automated tests for your Morepath app.
 We assume you've already installed Morepath; if not, see the :doc:`installation` section.

 In order to carry out the test we'll use WebTest_, which you'll need to have installed.
-You'll want to have a test automation tool like pytest_ too.
+You also need a test automation tool; we recommend pytest_.
 The :ref:`cookiecutter template <cookiecutter>` installs both for you, alternatively you can install them with pip:

 .. code-block:: console